remigiusz-donczyk-gl/final-project/setup/README.md

-WIP: Files to set up the required environment for builds will be stored here.
+Files to set up the required environment for builds will be stored here.
+This section is WIP.